Before you Start

 - View detailed information about Text properties e.g. Font Family, Size, Font-weight, Line-Height etc.

-- A swatch and color profile of any Colors
+- A swatch and the CSS notation for any colors

 Tip!
 When you have the Code tab open, you can quickly measure distances without using the modifier key: